The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 }

-This definitions uses PHP-DI factories syntax.
+This definition uses the PHP-DI factories syntax.
 From the PHP-DI documentation:

 Factories are PHP callables that return the instance.
 They allow to easily define objects lazily, i.e. each object will be created only when actually needed (because the callable will be called when actually needed).